 The challenges of growth can destroy your business, especially if you lack the funds to support it.
-And while there are plenty of funding options out there to help support, and even accelerate, the growth of your business, it’s vital that you choose the one that is best for your business.
-And for you.
+There are plenty of funding options out there to support or accelerate the growth of your business.
+The key is choosing one that fits the business’s needs.

-Because young companies have less of a history than established businesses and are experiencing considerable growing pains, banks see these unknowns as risks, so they often don’t qualify for a traditional loan.
-But fast-growing companies need cash to grow, so bankers put them on an asset-based line of credit.
+Young companies have a shorter financial history when compared to well-established businesses, and often experience considerable growing pains.
+Banks see these young companies as unknowns as risks, so often the businesses will not qualify for traditional loans.
+However, fast-growing companies need cash to grow, so bankers put them on an asset-based line of credit.

 An asset-based line of credit gives young companies access to additional working capital.
 Because their cash is generally tied-up in AR and inventory, banks will put a line of credit and collateralize it with the AR and inventory.

 However, signing up for an asset-based line of credit doesn’t come cheap.
-Most companies don’t realize that they can be required to do quarterly AR audits (which can be another $50 thousand expense) or take into account the interest rates, loan fees, plus anything else.
+Most companies don’t realize they may be required to conduct quarterly AR audits (which can be another $50,000 expense).
+These companies will also need to take into account the interest rates, loan fees, and more.

-VCs have the ability to make a young business grow faster.
+VCs can help a young business grow faster.
 Companies that get backed by VCs experience a deep pool of benefits which includes access to their vast network of experienced professionals.

-Venture capital is invested into a business in exchange for equity, diluting the founder’s ownership.
+Venture capital is invested in a business in exchange for equity, diluting the founder’s ownership.
 Even if your business gets funding from VCs doesn’t guarantee your company will grow or flourish.

-Angel investors offer financial backing to startups and young businesses.
+Angel investors offer financial backing to startups and growing businesses.
 Since the money isn’t a loan, regardless of whether the business fails, there is no obligation to pay that money back.

 Like VCs, angel investors are well-connected in the business community.
-They can bring years of expertise to a business, substantially improving the business’s chance for success and increasing growth.
+They can bring years of expertise to a company, substantially improving the business’s chance for success and increasing growth.

 Angel investors fund businesses in exchange for equity in the company or percentage of ownership.
 So for owners who want to maintain complete control over their business, finding an angel investor to back your business is probably not the best choice.